 What is Foreign Exchange?

 The most traded currencies in the world are the United States dollar, Euro, Japanese yen, British pound, and Australian dollar.
-The US dollar remains the key currency in foreign exchange markets, accounting for more than 87% of total daily value traded.
+The US dollar remains the key currency, accounting for more than 87% of total daily value traded.

 Factors that Affect Foreign Exchange Rates

 Many factors can potentially influence the market forces behind foreign exchange rates.
 The factors include various economic, political, and even psychological conditions.
-The economic factors refer to a government’s economic policies, trade balances, inflation, and economic growth outlook.
+The economic factors include a government’s economic policies, trade balances, inflation, and economic growth outlook.

 Political conditions also exert a significant impact on the forex rate, as events such as political instability and political conflicts may negatively affect the strength of a currency.
 The psychology of forex market participants can also influence exchange rates.